Landseer European Continental Type

 Do Landseers require a lot of exercise?

-They require moderate daily exercise, including swimming or long walks, to maintain their physical and mental health.
+They require moderate daily exercise, including swimming if possible, to maintain their muscle tone and mental health.

 How often should a Landseer be groomed?

-Their thick coat requires regular brushing at least 2-3 times a week to prevent matting and manage shedding.
+They require regular brushing, at least 2-3 times a week, to prevent matting and manage shedding.

 Are they prone to health issues?

-Like many giant breeds, they can be susceptible to hip dysplasia, elbow dysplasia, and bloat.
+Like many giant breeds, they can be susceptible to hip and elbow dysplasia, so responsible breeding and health testing are critical.

 View Official FCI Standard